DecodedCo/decoding-jarvis/README.md

 ## Setup

 Begin by creating a `.env` file with contents shared by the team (privately).

-If out of date, update its contents as follows:
+Import the Postman collection to manually explore the Smartthings API.

+If you need to update your `.env` file:

 ### Smartthings